apzubarev/Degree-of-nontrivial-ultrametricity-for-RNA-macrostates/README.md

 7. CITATION

 If you use this software in your research, please cite:
 Zubarev, A. P. (2026).
-Degree of nontrivial ultrametricity for RNA macrostates. https://github.com/apzubarev/Degree-of-nontrivial-ultrametricity-for-RNA-macrostates
+Degree of nontrivial ultrametricity for RNA macrostates.
+Zenodo. https://doi.org/10.5281/zenodo.20611640

 8. CONTACTS